 This is not only one attitude of this place.
-Hunstanton is also known from its unique striped cliffs.
+Hunstanton is also known for its unique striped cliffs.

 Today tourist traffic in Hunstanton tends to be smaller than previously, thereby the place itself is cosy.
 There are at least a few remarkable sites, that you should see before you plunge into the seawater:

-- The Old Lighthouse, built in the1909 is the most recognisable building in the town because is to be seen easily from the opposite part of The Wash bay.
-The area around the lighthouse can be treated also like a nice viewpoint, from where the view from Boston to Skegness extends.
+- The Old Lighthouse, built in 1909 is the most recognisable building in the town because is to be seen easily from the opposite part of Wash bay.
+The area around the lighthouse can be treated also as a nice viewpoint, from where the view from Boston to Skegness extends.

 - Edmund’s Chapel probably marks the line, where New Hunstanton begins and Old Hunstanton ends.
-This is the oldest remnant of Hunstanton built in late XIII century by monks from Bury St. Edmund’s.
-This is (both with the aforementioned lighthouse) the place with spectacular view on The Wash bay and beautiful sunsets.
+This is the oldest remnant of Hunstanton built in the late XIII century by monks from Bury St. Edmund’s.
+This is (both with the aforementioned lighthouse) the place with a spectacular view of The Wash bay and beautiful sunsets.

-- The beach, which extends basically from Snettisham, although mud surface is not favourable enough to spend the time there.
+- The beach, extends basically from Snettisham, although the mud surface is not favourable enough to spend time there.
 Sandy and gravel beach spreads alongside the Hunstanton shore.
 Northwards from the cliff (Old Hunstanton beach) is a beautiful sandy beach.
 See more details below.

-- Sea Life Sanctuary is a contemporary heart of the town with a lot of attractions and shops.
+- Sea Life Sanctuary is the contemporary heart of the town with a lot of attractions and shops.
 An object is easily accessible from the town centre and beach.
-This is the best tourist attraction in rainy days.
+This is the best tourist attraction on rainy days.